Max Duggan: 2022

 In August, the quarterback competition that lasted throughout the spring and summer ended when Dykes and offensive coordinator Garrett Riley informed Duggan that Morris would be the starter.
 Rather than entering the transfer portal to find a new program, Duggan elected to remain at TCU and told Dykes that he intended to be the best backup quarterback in the country and that he'd do anything to help Morris succeed.
-With the Frogs leading 17–6 in the 3rd quarter of the season-opener at Colorado, Morris injured his knee.
+With the Frogs leading 17–6 in the 3rd quarter of the season-opener at the Colorado Buffaloes, Morris injured his knee.
 Duggan came on in relief, leading the Frogs on two touchdown drives to pull away, 38–13.

-After throwing for a career-high 390 yards in a win over Tarleton State and going on the road to reclaim the Iron Skillet from crosstown rival SMU to finish the non-conference schedule 3–0, Duggan and the Frogs made a statement with a resounding 55–24 victory over 18th-ranked Oklahoma.
-With 302 yards and 3 touchdowns passing and 116 yards and 2 touchdowns rushing, Duggan earned Big 12 Offensive Player of the Week honors.
-In each of the next three weeks, Duggan led the Frogs to come-from-behind victories - first on the road at 19th-ranked Kansas with a last-minute, game-winning 24-yard touchdown pass to Quentin Johnston and then overcoming double-digit deficits at home against both 8th-ranked Oklahoma State in double overtime and 17th-ranked Kansas State to reach 7–0.
+After throwing for a career-high 390 yards in a win over the Tarleton State Texans and going on the road to reclaim the Iron Skillet from crosstown rivals, the SMU Mustangs, to finish the non-conference schedule 3–0, Duggan and the Frogs made a statement with a resounding 55–24 victory over the 18th-ranked Oklahoma Sooners.
+With 302 yards and three touchdowns passing and 116 yards and two touchdowns rushing, Duggan earned Big 12 Offensive Player of the Week honors.
+In each of the next three weeks, Duggan led the Frogs to come-from-behind victories – first on the road at the 19th-ranked Kansas Jayhawks with a last-minute, game-winning 24-yard touchdown pass to Quentin Johnston and then overcoming double-digit deficits at home against both the 8th-ranked Oklahoma State Cowboys in double overtime and the 17th-ranked Kansas State Wildcats to reach 7–0.

-In November, Duggan and TCU defeated in-state rivals Texas Tech, 18th-ranked Texas and Baylor in consecutive weeks to reach 11–0.
-In the game against Baylor, the Frogs trailed by 8 late in the 4th quarter.
-After a touchdown to pull within 2 and a quick stop by the TCU defense to get the ball back with 1:30 on the clock and no timeouts, Duggan led a 54-yard drive to get into field goal range - setting up a dramatic final sequence in which the TCU field goal unit ran onto the field with the clock running before kicker Griffin Kell connected on a game-winning 40-yard field goal that left the McLane Stadium crowd stunned; the TCU fans in attendance cheered in excitement after the field goal was good.
+In November, Duggan and TCU defeated their in-state rivals, the Texas Tech Red Raiders, the 18th-ranked Texas Longhorns and the Baylor Bears in consecutive weeks to reach 11–0.
+In the game against Baylor, the Frogs trailed by eight late in the fourth quarter.
+After a touchdown to pull within two and a quick stop by the TCU defense to get the ball back with 1:30 on the clock and no timeouts, Duggan led a 54-yard drive to get into field goal range – setting up a dramatic final sequence in which the TCU field goal unit ran onto the field with the clock running before kicker Griffin Kell connected on a game-winning 40-yard field goal that left the McLane Stadium crowd stunned; the TCU fans in attendance cheered in excitement after the field goal was good.